From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: From chambers to echo chambers

-Most of the statistical features in our analysis are stable over time, ranging from the bimodal structure of the overlap distribution, to the number of users per week (with the exception of the peak in September that coincides with the Fridays for Future strikes), to the Gini index of the users' impact.
-Yet, Twitter is very dynamic with users entering and leaving the conversation as different topics emerge and decay over time \cite{comito2019bursty}, as is the case of the climate change conversation \cite{dahal2019topic}.
+Most of the statistical features in our analysis remain stable over time, ranging from the bimodal structure of the overlap distribution to the number of users per week (except for the peak in September, which coincides with the Fridays for Future strikes) to the Gini index of users' impact.
+However, X (formerly Twitter) is very dynamic, with users entering and leaving the conversation as different topics emerge and decay over time \cite{comito2019bursty}, as is the case of the climate change conversation \cite{dahal2019topic}.

-Given these contrasting facts, we test the hypotheses of whether the overall conversation is sustained by the same people over the year or there is a big flux of users at the micro level that behave consistently at the macro level.
-To discriminate between these two explanations, we measure the flux of users within augmented echo chambers over time.
+To understand whether the same users drive the climate conversation year-round or if there is a continuous renewal of participants who behave consistently on a broader scale, we examine the flow of users within augmented echo chambers over time.
 If there is little change in the user base, this would support the idea that the same people maintain the conversation.
 Conversely, a high turnover would suggest a continuous influx and exit of users.
-We measure this turnover by calculating the \textit{auto-overlap} of an augmented echo chamber $\mathcal{E}_X^a(t)$ of ideology group $X$ between weeks $t$ and $\tau$ as follows
+We measure this turnover by calculating the \textit{auto-overlap} of an augmented echo chamber, $\mathcal{E}_X^a(t)$, for each ideological group $X$ between two different weeks $t$ and $\tau$ as follows:

-This measure is similar to the chamber overlap of Eq. (\ref{eq:jaccard}), but instead of comparing the chamber associated with two different leading users, we compare the augmented echo chambers of the same ideological group at different times.
-A \textit{small} value of $q_X^{t\tau}$ would correspond to a \textit{high} turnover, and vice-versa.
+This measure is similar to the chamber overlap in Eq. (\ref{eq:jaccard}) but instead compares the augmented echo chambers for the same group at different times.
+A \textit{low} value of $q_X^{t\tau}$ indicates a \textit{high} turnover, and vice-versa.
 Importantly, this measure captures users who may leave the conversation temporarily and return later, allowing us to detect any cyclical patterns in user engagement.